barshat7/spacecat-audit-worker/README.md

 npm run build:layer
 ```
 This will create a `dist/spacecat-layer-puppeteer.zip` file that can be uploaded to AWS as a layer.

+### Sharp Layer
+The latest version of sharp can be downloaded from the [releases page](https://github.com/pH200/sharp-layer).

 For mor information on how to create layers see the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).